-At the date of recruitment by M-GATE, applicants:
+At the date of recruitment by M-GATE, the fellows:

-- must be in the first four years (full-time equivalent research experience measured from the date when the researcher obtained the degree entitling her/him to embark on a doctorate) of their research career and have not been awarded a doctoral degree;
+- were in the first four years (full-time equivalent research experience measured from the date when the researcher obtained the degree entitling her/him to embark on a doctorate) of their research career and have not been awarded a doctoral degree;

-- may not have resided or carried out their main activity (work, studies, etc.) in the country of their recruiting organisation for more than 12 months in the 3 years immediately prior to the start of the project.
+- did not reside or carry out their main activity (work, studies, etc.) in the country of their recruiting organisation for more than 12 months in the 3 years immediately prior to the start of the project.
 Short stays such as holidays and/or compulsory national services not taken into account.

 Date of Recruitment means the first day of the employment of the researcher for the purposes of the action (i.e. the starting date indicated in the employment contract or equivalent direct contract).

-The selected candidates will be employed with a fulltime contract.
+The selected candidates are employed with a fulltime contract.
 The salary follows the Marie Curie-Skłodowska ITN funding Scheme.

 Salary and Benefits